prooph/service-bus/docs/message_bus.md

 When dividing your domain logic into modules or bounded contexts you need a way to inform the outside world about events that happened in your model.
 An EventBus is responsible for dispatching event messages to all interested listeners.
 If a listener is part of another system the event may need to be send to a remote interface.
-The Prooph\ServiceBus\EventBus is capable to handle synchronous event dispatching as well as asynchronous/remote event dispatching by using suitable plugins.

 ## Querying